Katipunan: Formation

-Marcelo H. del Pilar, another leader of the Propaganda Movement in Spain, also influenced the formation of the Katipunan.
-Modern-day historians believe that he had a direct hand in its organization because of his role in the Propaganda Movement and his eminent position in Philippine Masonry; many of the Katipunan's founders were freemasons.
-The Katipunan had initiation ceremonies that were copied from masonic rites.
-It also had a hierarchy of rank that was similar to that of freemasonry.
-Rizal's Spanish biographer Wenceslao Retana and Filipino biographer Juan Raymundo Lumawag saw the formation of the Katipunan as del Pilar's victory over Rizal: "La Liga dies, and the Katipunan rises in its place.
-Del Pilar's plan wins over that of Rizal.
-Del Pilar and Rizal had the same end, even if each took a different road to it.".
-Del Pilar is also said to have approved the Katipunan's statutes.
-Epifanio de los Santos, in the 1920's narrates: "It is very correctly stated that Andrés Bonifacio ordered Teodoro Plata to draw up the statutes of the Katipunan, and that he did this with the aid of Ladislao Diwa and Valentín Diaz.
+The organization was originally formed as a secret society following freemasonic practices such as its initiation rites and its organizational structure.
+This may have come from the fact that many of its early members were freemasons themselves.
+While not directly involved in the organization, prominent Filipino freemason Marcelo H. del Pilar may have influenced the group.
+Del Pilar is also said to have approved the Katipunan statutes.
+Filipino historian Epifanio de los Santos, in the 1920s, noted, "It is very correctly stated that Andrés Bonifacio ordered Teodoro Plata to draw up the statutes of the Katipunan, and that he did this with the aid of Ladislao Diwa and Valentín Diaz.
 After the statutes had been discussed, Bonifacio, with the concurrence of Deodato Arellano, submitted them to Marcelo H. del Pilar for approval.
-Upon the latter’s letter approving the statutes, Bonifacio used the same for the purpose of gaining adepts."
+Upon the latter's letter approving the statutes, Bonifacio used the same for the purpose of gaining adepts."